drinking-code/cherry-soda/README.md

 ---

 Yet another JavaScript framework that nobody needs.
-Instead of re-rendering whole components after state value changes, it updates only affected spots in the DOM.
+Instead of re-rendering whole components after state value changes, it updates only areas in the DOM defined by the developer as affected by state changes.
 The plan is to create an SSR-mode that shifts HTML rendering to the server completely.
 This means that only JavaScript, that does not render HTML will be bundled and send to / executed on the client.